Benedictteo05/OSA_notes/Operating Systems & Administration/L7 - Deadlocks.md

 	- For partial termination method, a policy must be defined as to which process to terminate.

 **Factors to determine which process is chosen:**
-- The priority of process.
+- The priority of process (Kill lower in priority).
-- How long the process has computed and how much longer to go.
+- How long the process has computed and how much longer to go (Kill just started).
-- How many and what type of resources the process has used.
+- How many and what type of resources the process has used (Kill less important).
-- How many more resources the process needs in order to complete.
+- How many more resources the process needs in order to complete (Avoid killing interactive process).
 - How many processes will need to be terminated.
 - Whether the process is interactive or batch.